rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 	return response
 ```

 With these basics in place, it was also easy to design views with more complex organization.
-For example, the below view is accessed from the patient table.
-In this case, we are curious to learn more information about a particular infection in a patient.
-The view presents timeseries data (below) as well as coverage, which indicates the actual distribution of raw measurments across the organism genome.
+For example, the below view provides detailed information about an infection and is accessed directly from the patient table.
+This view presents timeseries data (below) with overlaid clinical test results.
+It also displays sequencing statistics from `Postgres`, presenting the distribution of sequencing reads across the microbial genome to evaluate uniformity of sequencing coverage.

 <div class="imgcap">
 <img src="/assets/Infectome_5.jpg" width="100%">